 M-PV Same Vine 2015

-They may be blends of the same varietal picked in different vineyards across the state, different vineyard blocks within a vineyard, different lots, numbered by picking dates, a blend from tanks and barrels or barrels of differing ages, And of course blends of different clones and different varietals.
+There are blends of the same varietal picked in different vineyards across the state, different vineyard blocks within a single vineyard, different lots, numbered by picking dates, a blend from tanks and barrels or barrels of differing ages, And of course blends of different clones and more commonly different varietals either from different vineyards or perhaps the same..

 This is our second vintage of M*PV

-And since our first was a hit we followed the same protocol.
+And since our first release was a hit we followed the same protocol.
 The varietals were harvested and fermented separately.
-After 13 months of barrel aging, in January 2017 we blended them in equal parts and returned the blend to mature in barrels for a further 17 months before bottling in June this year.
+After 13 months of barrel aging, in January 2017 we blended them in equal parts and returned the blend to mature in barrels for a further 17 months before bottling in June 2018.

 Malbec grape is plump and juicy and so too is the wine.
 It's fruity richness is satisfying and smooth.
 Bring on the high notes in the Petit Verdot with its structure, tannins and tart cranberry lift and you have the M*PV.